nicobokhari13/mqtt-ees/schedulers/planning.md

 # To Do

+## 8-8-24 Switch to Inspiron Dev

+New development laptop just droppped
+- Camera ready paper is submitted -> Conference to-dos will be generated
+- Survey all files
+- Write Issues

 ## 7-25-24 Switch to Surface

 Thinkpad is in the repair shop.
 **Only do vtc 2024 code, inform Song that the previous simulation and testbed code hasn't been documented or organized yet. **
 Ask Song about making a GitHub organization (for the Pervasive Computing Lab )